 Generally the program is full, so if you’ve met the criteria for admission, you’ll be placed on a waiting list.
 While you’re on the waiting list, we will stay in touch and continue to provide support until a place becomes available.

 Once you’re admitted, you’ll have a three month stay during the intensive part of the program where you’ll live on-site with a small group of up to seven women at a time.
-A service fee for is charged for accommodation and food but everything is provided.
-Women staying in the house have their own bedroom and share household tasks like shopping, cooking and cleaning.
+A service fee is charged for accommodation and food but everything is provided.
+Women staying in the house share household tasks like shopping, cooking and cleaning.
 Weekdays are structured as an eight hour day of learning.

 Clients are given a daily timetable which must be adhered to as part of your recovery.